United Kingdom and Ireland

 This collection covers 18 volumes of the Statutes at Large, from 1789-1875.

-The House of Representatives site allows the user to search current bills and debates, access Committee Offices and their publications, find voting information, and access the U.S Code and Slip Laws and Statutes at Large. the present.
+The House of Representatives site allows the user to search current bills and debates, access Committee Offices and their publications, find voting information, and access the U.S Code.

 Sources for State Legislation